-One of the most common ways to figure out if the website is safe is to check if its HTTPS.
-Most of the browsers will give you a warning if the site is not serving secure content, but it doesn’t block them.
+One of the most common ways to figure out if the website is safe is to check if it’s HTTPS.
+Most browsers will give you a warning if the site is not serving secure content, but it doesn’t block them.

 Set aside a browser to test

 Most of us do not use more than one or two browsers.
 It’s a good idea to install a third browser, and use it for testing.
 For example, if you use Chrome and Firefox as your primary browser, you can use Microsoft Edge as your test browser.
 Make sure not to sign-in with any account on any website.
 Even better, when you need to test a URL, open in Incognito Mode.

 You can even set up the highest level of privacy that will make sure the adware or any site doesn’t get downloaded unless you allowed it to.
 Once you open the website or URL, you can use your judgment if it is safe.

 Every modern browser—Chrome, Edge, Firefox, and Safari—offers inbuilt security features.
 Here is the location of settings for each of the browsers:

 - Chrome: Settings > Advanced > Privacy and security

 - Firefox: Options > Privacy & Security

 Here are additional tips that browsers offer, and sometimes need to enable by the end-users:

 - Options to disable automatic redirects,